 Nature and the human mind

 Although our knowledge of the human brain's functioning is still unsatisfactory, there are at least two well observable aspects for which our brain differs from that of other higher mammals: first of all, our brains have particularly adapted to social collaboration; moreover, the level of complexity of the operating programs transmitted from generation to generation can increase considerably.
-The social collaboration of human beings is not that which is also found – within a group – among primates or in other species of mammals: although in the simplest primitive tribal societies the roles of the single members are more or less similar and interchangeable, with the historical development, a few thousand years ago, complex societies were formed, made up of many thousands of individuals, in which social roles were differentiated and regulated by norms, and each member played the role for which he felt most suitable or which, simply, he was allowed.
+The social collaboration of human beings is not that which is also found – within a group – among primates or in other species of mammals: although in the simplest primitive tribal societies the roles of the single members are more or less similar and interchangeable, with the historical development, a few thousand years ago, complex societies were formed, made up of many thousands of individuals, in which social roles were differentiated and regulated by norms, and each member played the role for which they felt most suitable or, simply, they were deemed fit.
 This social development was made possible by the fact that cultural programs were enriched and became more complex as they – over time – were transmitted to young members of the society.

 Neural networks and psychic experiences

-For what concerns conscious experiences, we must at once specify how our consciousness never directly receives any information on the operating process that determines the functioning of a neural network, and the elaboration of a certain result: although human consciousness has been operating for thousands of years, it is only since short over half a century that scientists have begun to elaborate and verify theories on the functioning of biological neural networks, based on the information available on neurons and their systems for connecting and transmitting electrochemical signals.
+For what concerns conscious experiences, we must at once clarify how our consciousness never directly receives any information on the operating process that determines the functioning of a neural network, and the elaboration of a certain result: although human consciousness has been operating for thousands of years, it is only in this last century that scientists have begun to elaborate and verify theories on the functioning of biological neural networks, based on the information available on neurons and their systems for connecting and transmitting electrochemical signals.
 This means that for our conscious Ego the functioning of the neural networks remains in any case unconscious, and only the results elaborated by these circuits can become conscious.
-What makes our conscious experiences particularly deceitful and unreliable, is given by the fact that what is perceived by consciousness takes the form of a psychic experience that – so to speak – imposes its reality on the conscious Ego, without the Ego could have any chance of verifying how that psychic experience was worked out.
+What makes our conscious experiences particularly deceitful and unreliable, is given by the fact that what is perceived by consciousness takes the form of a psychic experience that – so to speak – imposes its reality on the conscious Ego, without it having any possibility of verifying the process by which that psychic experience was worked out.

-What the conscious Ego perceives, in terms of sensations, desires, thoughts, feelings, memories, emotions, etc., always presents itself in the form of psychic experiences, even if produced by a computer system that works on the basis of inputs and outputs of an electrochemical nature: a system developed by many thousands of years of evolution, about the functioning of which – above all with regard to the aims to which the system tends – the conscious Ego still has few meaningless information.
-Something similar also happens with regard to the functioning of the computers designed and built by humans: the programs (also designed by humans) they run always provide an interface that adapts to the needs of the human operator – in terms of acoustic or visual perception and possible actions – although the processor works exclusively on the basis of information bits made up of binary electrical signals.
-Thus, my visual perceptions of a tree, a horse, a flowery meadow, are practically identical to those of a human who lived 5,000 years ago, and do not depend on my knowledge of the functioning of the neuronal circuits, which acquire the electric signals coming from the optic nerve and process them so that I can become aware of the perceived image.
+What the conscious Ego perceives, in terms of sensations, desires, thoughts, feelings, memories, emotions, etc., always presents itself in the form of psychic experiences, even if produced by a computer system that works on the basis of inputs and outputs of an electrochemical nature: a system developed by many thousands of years of evolution, about the functioning of which – above all with regard to the goals to which the system aims – the conscious Ego still has few and meaningless information.
+Something similar also happens with regard to the functioning of the computers designed and built by humans: the programs they run (also designed by humans) always provide an interface that adapts to the needs of the human operator – in terms of acoustic or visual perception and possible actions – although the processor works exclusively on the basis of information bits made up of binary electrical signals.
+Thus, my visual perceptions of a tree, a horse, a green meadow, can be practically identical to those of a human who lived 5,000 years ago, and do not depend on my knowledge of the functioning of the neuronal circuits, which acquire the electric signals coming from the optic nerve and process them so that I can become aware of the perceived image.

-But, unlike the technological computer – a device for which designers, builders, programmers and operators all belong to the human species, and can exchange information on its functioning –, in the case of the human brain (considered as a biological computer) the designers and builders remain unknown, even if they are labeled by us under vague terms of common use, such as Nature or evolutionary process.
+But, unlike the technological computer (a device for which designers, builders, programmers and operators all belong to the human species, and can exchange information on its functioning), in the case of the human brain – considered as a biological computer – the designers and builders remain unknown, even if they are labeled by us under vague terms of common use, such as Nature or evolutionary process.
 The elaboration of culturally transmitted programs, subject to change over time, is performed by some human brains – evidently endowed with the necessary resources – on the basis of psychic elements acquired as a legacy of the elaborations produced by the generations that preceded us.
-This means that the human psyche, in all its various and complex aspects, has now acquired a total autonomy with respect to Nature: although, probably, the initial elements that gave rise to the processes of psychic elaboration – several thousand years ago – consisted of both the mental representations of the phenomena and things present in the natural world, and the perceptions of our bodily needs and of the same primeval psychic events that emerged to consciousness, the progressive cultural elaboration of these elements – while being produced through the functioning of the brain biological computer – was determined by trends that show even substantial differences compared to natural dynamics.
+This means that the human psyche, in all its various and complex aspects, has now acquired a total autonomy with respect to Nature: although the initial elements that gave rise, several thousand years ago, to the processes of psychic elaboration consisted of both the mental representations of the phenomena and things present in the natural world, and the perceptions of our bodily needs and of the same primeval psychic events that emerged to consciousness, the progressive cultural elaboration of these elements – while being produced through the functioning of the brain biological computer – was determined by trends that show even substantial differences compared to natural dynamics.

 Elements and dynamics of the game

-Let us now reconsider, in their reciprocal relationships, the elements that interact in the game (be it a comedy or drama) of human life.
-First of all there is our brain, a powerful computer equipped with many billions of neural networks whose main feature is that of being able to process information in parallel – that is, performing simultaneously a huge number of simple operations, and discharging the relative signals according to certain frequencies – and not in series, as happens instead in technological computers: despite it being a biological computer, formed of organic or, if we want, living matter, the brain, like any other instrument storing and processing information, requires energy to function, and is subject to failures, malfunctions and deterioration over time.
+Let us now reconsider, in their reciprocal relationships, the elements that interact in the game of human life (be it a comedy or drama).
+First of all there is our brain, a powerful computer equipped with many billions of neural networks whose main feature is that of being able to process information in parallel – that is, performing simultaneously a huge number of simple operations, and discharging the relative signals according to certain frequencies – and not in series, as happens instead in technological computers: despite it being a biological computer, made of organic living matter, our brain, like any other instrument storing and processing information, requires energy to function, and is subject to failures, malfunctions and deterioration over time.
 The brain processes both the signals coming from the external world, acquired through the sensory receptors present in our body, and the signals coming from the peripheral nerves.
-The processing takes place at different levels, since many circuits elaborate complex information, resulting from elaborations already performed by other circuits.
-Some of these processes produce signals which, transmitted to the musculature through peripheral innervations, determine the movements and actions of the body.
-Much of the brain's functioning is unconscious, in that it escapes direct and intentional control by the conscious Ego, even when the result of actions is that desired and stimulated by the Ego.
+This processing takes place at different levels, since many circuits elaborate complex information, resulting from elaborations already performed by other circuits.
+Some of these processes produce signals which, transmitted to the muscles through peripheral innervations, determine the movements and actions of the body.
+Much of the brain's functioning is unconscious, in that it escapes direct and intentional control by the conscious Ego, even when the result of the actions is that desired and stimulated by the Ego.

-For example, the necessary actions to tap on the letters of the keyboard to write on the computer, as I am doing right now, although wanted by my conscious Ego, remain automatic and unconscious as regards the functioning of the circuits involved in the execution of the necessary gestures: while I choose the most suitable terms to express what I want to communicate, the words flow already composed on the monitor, without my consciousness receiving any information about the operating methods through which my intention was quickly translated into action.
-And if someone – to take another example – suffers from back pain due to inflammation of a nerve, although he/she is aware of the localized pain that prevents from performing some normal movements, he/she does not receive any information about the process that transforms the signal coming from the inflamed nerve in a painful sensation that afflicts the conscious Ego.
-If we distinguish the activities carried out by neural networks in processes that become conscious and processes that remain unconscious, we must recognize that the latter can only be known indirectly, that is, through the conscious observation of a brain – or a team of brains – on the activity of the neural circuits of the observed brain, the effects of which remain unconscious for the conscious Ego connected to that brain.
+For example, the actions needed to tap on the letters of my computer's keyboard, as I am doing right now, although wanted by my conscious Ego, remain automatic and unconscious as regards the functioning of the circuits involved in the execution of the necessary gestures: while I choose the most suitable terms to express what I want to communicate, the words flow already composed on the monitor, without my consciousness receiving any information about the operating methods through which my intention was quickly translated into action.
+And – to give another example – if someone should suffer from back pain due to inflammation of a nerve, although they are aware of the localized pain that prevents them from performing some normal movements, they do not receive any information about the process that transforms the signal coming from the inflamed nerve in a painful sensation that afflicts the conscious Ego.
+If we distinguish the activities carried out by neural networks in processes that become conscious and processes that remain unconscious, we must recognize that the latter can only be known indirectly, that is, through the conscious observation of a brain – or a team of brains – on the activity of the neural circuits of the observed brain, which remain unconscious for the conscious Ego connected to that brain.

-Another element of the game is represented by the cultural programs transmitted to each brain raised in a specific social environment, which acquire considerable importance especially in the first phase of life, when the brain is particularly predisposed to receive them.
+Another element of the game is represented by the cultural programs transmitted to each brain raised in a specific social environment, which acquire considerable importance especially in the first phase of life, when our brain is particularly predisposed to receive them.
 As I have already pointed out, these programs are developed over time by the brains of those who contribute to the cultural evolution of a society, on the basis of other programs developed by previous generations and culturally acquired.
-Many of these programs, however, do not represent the best that a society can offer in terms of cultural evolution, but are related to the particular environmental conditions in which a brain may be – which greatly vary in the context of a complex society – and to the autonomous processing skills with which a brain can be more or less endowed.
-Those who grow up in a degraded environment, or where the economy is under the control of criminal gangs, can hardly escape the influence of the cultural programs that prevail in that environment: the cultural heritage that we receive from the environment in which we are raised – and in particular from our parents – has a significant impact on the destiny of our lives.
+Many of these programs, however, do not represent the best that a society can offer in terms of cultural evolution, but are related to the particular environmental conditions in which a brain may find itself – which greatly vary in the context of a complex society – and to the autonomous processing skills with which a brain can be more or less endowed.
+Those who grow up in a degraded environment, or where business is under the control of criminal groups, can hardly escape the influence of the cultural programs that prevail in that environment: it is evident that the cultural heritage that we receive from the environment in which we are raised – and in particular from our parents – has a significant impact on the destiny of our lives.

-Although currently the most reliable cultural programs show us – and therefore bring to the knowledge of the conscious Ego – the importance of the functioning of the brain's neural networks in determining the processing of the signals that translate into psychic experiences, and also in intelligent creativity, it would be a mistake and a sin of naivety to believe that this information is sufficient to solve the riddle of the meaning of human life.
-The same identification of the conscious Ego with the brain, proposed in popular terms also by some scientists, is not correct, since, although recognizing that the conscious Ego depends on the functioning of the brain, the experiences which determine its evolution are still psychic in nature, and the neural circuits that determine conscious experiences are localized only in some areas of the cerebral cortex: therefore, if anything, the conscious Ego would represent a kind of superior brain within the brain, something like a coordination and control center of all processes that can be acquired by consciousness.
-But the complexity of these processes of elaboration and transformation into conscious and creative psychic experiences will be the topic of next post.
+Although currently the most reliable cultural programs show us – and therefore bring to the knowledge of the conscious Ego – the importance of the functioning of the brain's neural networks in determining the processing of the signals that translate into psychic experiences, and also in intelligent creativity, it would be a mistake of naivety to believe that this information is sufficient to solve the riddle of the meaning of human life.
+The same identification of the conscious Ego with the brain, proposed in popular terms also by some scientists, is not correct, since, although recognizing that the conscious Ego depends on the functioning of the brain (at least in this life), the experiences which determine its evolution are still psychic in nature, and the neural circuits that determine conscious experiences are localized only in some areas of the cerebral cortex: therefore, if anything, the conscious Ego would represent a kind of superior brain within the brain, something like a coordination and control center of all processes that can be acquired by consciousness.
+The complexity of these processes of elaboration and transformation into conscious and creative psychic experiences will be the topic of next post.